Home / Blog / The Correct Way to Fix Software Bugs Fast

 🎙️ Podcast

 If you want to keep a healthy relationship with your team, not prioritizing every bug as “high priority” is key.
-If you assign everything a high priority, not only will your team stop taking your bugs seriously at some point, the really important bugs will actually drown in the list of other “high priority” tasks and won’t get done fast enough.
+If you assign everything a high priority, not only will your team stop taking your bugs seriously at some point, but the really important bugs will drown in the list of other “high priority” tasks and won’t get done fast enough.

 • Blocker: Users can not accomplish their main goal, and there’s no (obvious) workaround for them (e.g. not being able to find one’s friends on Facebook).